-3. The Wireless Network Connection box will appear.
-Enter the WEP key and click Connect.
+3. Enter the same security key or passphrase that is on your router and click Connect.

 It may take 20-30 seconds to connect to the wireless network.
-If the connection fails, please verify that the WEP settings are correct.
-The WEP key must be exactly the same as on the wireless router or access point.
+If the connection fails, please verify that the security settings are correct.
+The key or passphrase must be exactly the same as on the wireless router.